 Every year customers make millions of complaints.
-About holidays, mobile phones, energy bills, bank accounts, credit cards, or things we have bought that are not quite what we paid for.
+About holidays, mobile phones, energy bills, bank accounts, credit cards, things we’ve bought that are not quite what we paid for, you name it.

-Most firms have established procedures for dealing with complaints - often involving an expensive, time-consuming and frustrating phone call.
+Most firms have established procedures for dealing with complaints - often involving an expensive, time-consuming and frustrating phone call, piped music on a loop included.
 But there may be a short cut: Twitter.

-@geofffallon - Twice.
-A train operator AND a district council.
+- A train operator AND a district council.
+What fun.
 Both answered in minutes.
 Very impressive.
+Refunds.
+Sorted.

-@factoidfan - Very effective.
-Helped a friend's mum get a £600 gas bill refund after she went into a care home.
-She had tried for months.
+- Using Twitter to help a friend's mum receive a £600 gas bill refund after she went into a care home.
+She had tried for months via the traditional phone rigmarole.

-@Ticklecustomers - Instant reaction from a major department store over a faulty table when I complained on Twitter!
+- Instant, positive reaction from a major department store over a faulty table when a complaint was made using Twitter.

 Not all firms watch Twitter feeds well

-But it is always worth trying, especially with firms that are aware of a poor public image like energy companies and banks, those that care about their reputation and, of course, those that have a Twitter feed for customer complaints.
+But it’s always worth trying, especially with firms nervy about their poor public image like energy companies and banks, those that care about their reputation and, of course, those that have a Twitter feed for customer complaints.

 And because Twitter is instant, the teams that deal with the responses want an instant answer.